Effective Date: 07/01/2020

 Note: for Erosion Control and Water Management (State Cost Share) projects, the file must also contain documentation of the existing problem, whether or not the problem meets the high priority definition, and whether the solution meets Erosion Control and Water Management program criteria.

-Note: projects utilizing NRCS Funds or NRCS Technical Assistance require a signed completed MN-NRCS-ADS-017 (pdf) (Information Release Request Form) requesting a ”All information contained in the cooperator case file” be
+Note: projects utilizing NRCS Funds or NRCS Technical Assistance require a signed completed MN-NRCS-ADS-017 (Information Release Request Form) requesting that all information contained in the cooperator case file be released to the Grantee.
+Forms utilized from the NRCS Cooperator Case File must be included with the Grantee’s Contract File.

 Invoices in Project Files